March 12, 2026 (3mo ago)

 hey -z 120s -c 10 -q 50 http://myapp.com/health

 This sends 50 requests per second from 10 concurrent workers for 120 seconds.
-Now, in another terminal, trigger your deploy:
+In another terminal, trigger your deploy:

-# In terminal 2: deploy while load test is running
+# Terminal 2: deploy while load test runs

 ./deploy.sh # DIY approach